danmazzella/finalpoint-frontend/finalpoint-web/README.md

 # FinalPoint Web App

-A modern web application for the F1 P10 Prediction League, built with Next.js and Tailwind CSS.
+A modern web application for the F1 Prediction Game, built with Next.js and Tailwind CSS.

-## 🚀 Features
+## �� Features

 - **User Authentication**: Sign up and login functionality
 - **League Management**: Create and join F1 prediction leagues